csc-training/csc-env-eff/_hands-on/allas/allas-tutorial.md

 ## 2. Download data with curl

-Next download a dataset from internet and uncompress it.
+Next download the dataset from internet and uncompress it.
 The dataset contains some pythiun genomes with related BWA indexes.

 ```bash
 curl https://a3s.fi/course_12.11.2019/pythium.tgz > pythium.tgz